tbal/crawler/Documentation/ExtCrawler/Introduction/WhatDoesItDo/Index.rst

 What does it do?
 ^^^^^^^^^^^^^^^^

-Uses a command line cron-script to traverse a queue of actions (alternative option: executing all immediately), eg. requesting a URL but could also be calling of a function.
+The crawler extension uses a command line cron-script to traverse a queue of actions (alternative option: executing all immediately), eg. requesting a URL but could also be calling of a function.
 The name “crawler” refers to this action: That a URL in the queue is requested.

 Features an API that other extensions can plug into.
 Example of this is “indexed\_search” which uses crawler to index content defined by its Indexing Configurations.

+!
+Is this still true?
-Other extensions supporting it are “staticpub” (publishing to static pages) or “cachemgm” (allows recaching of pages).
+Other extensions supporting it are
+“staticpub” (publishing to static pages) or “cachemgm” (allows recaching of pages).